 For example, if you want to use the default compiler with the tcsh or csh shell, you would type:

 or if you want to use the default compiler with the bash or sh shell, you would type:

 The default compiler is the Myrinet version of the GCC compiler.

 If you wish to use the same compiler repeatedly, you can include the above source command line to your shell startup file (.login or .bash_profile) so that you do not have to source it manually every time you login.

-Additional information on how HPCC uses the MPI standard can be found on the Message Passing Interface (MPI) page.
+Additional information on how HPC uses the MPI standard can be found on the Message Passing Interface (MPI) page.
 General information about MPI can be found on the Official Message Passing Interface (MPI) website.
-To get help with using MPI on HPCC, send an email to email@example.com.
+To get help with using MPI on HPC, send an email to firstname.lastname@example.org.